 What to do When Visiting Eeyore’s Cottage

 Set in a sheltered bay, this unspoilt beach is within walking distance of the cottage.
-With its wind shingle beaches this is the perfect place for a family to relax when the weather is good and because the waters surrounding the bay are so calm it is the ideal place to try paddle boarding or go kayaking.
+With its wind shingle beaches, this is the perfect place for a family to relax when the weather is good and because the waters surrounding the bay are so calm it is the ideal place to try paddleboarding or go kayaking.

-Should you want refreshments whilst at the beach, the Venus Cafe has long been a favourite stop off for both locals and tourists alike and offers everything from a breakfast butty to a full lunch time menu and traditional cream teas.
+Should you want refreshments whilst at the beach, the Venus Cafe has long been a favourite stop off for both locals and tourists alike and offers everything from a breakfast butty to a full lunchtime menu and traditional cream teas.

 Being just over 2 miles away from the cottage, Dartmouth is the perfect place to visit when civilisation is once again calling.
-Here you will find delightful little tea rooms, bakeries with freshly baked breads and cakes and independent shops for you to browse in.
+Here you will find delightful little tea rooms, bakeries with freshly baked bread and cakes and independent shops for you to browse in.

 For lunch, we highly recommend Rockfish on the harbour front that offers possibly the widest selection of fish dishes we have ever seen and unlimited chips.
 It is one of the best fish and chip restaurants we have ever visited.